 - Cod lives up to 12 years.

-Cod cost more than Alaska Pollock.
+Cod fish cost more than Alaska Pollock.
 The average cost for wild caught frozen cod is $7.21 per pound while the average cost for wild caught frozen Alaska Pollock is $4.77 per pound.

 - Fresh, wild caught cod